PoliticsProceed with impeachment if Trump doesn’t resign, Pelosi tells House

 Trump found backing his supports over Capital storming

 Before they stormed the Capitol, the president spoke to his devotees, discussing conspiracy theories that large-scale fraud cost him a loss in the election.
-He continued to misguide his supporters about results until he said that a “new administration” would start to execute operations on Thursday.
+He spoke to his supporters about results until he said a “new administration” would start executing operations on Thursday.

 Trump “engaged in high crimes and Misbehaviors by intentionally provoking violence against the U.S. Government,” says a draft article of impeachment acquired by NBC News.

-Content of the article could change before Monday.
-Lieu, in a statement on Twitter, said the measure has over 150 cosponsors.
-He further explained that “doing nothing is not acceptable.”
+The article’s content could change before Monday.
+In a Twitter statement, Lieu said the measure has over 150 cosponsors and that “doing nothing is not acceptable.”

-The chamber could proceed forward to impeach Trump “as soon as a mid-next week,” Congress Woman Rep. Katherine Clark of Massachusetts, told CNN.
+The chamber could proceed to impeach Trump “as soon as mid-next week,” Congress Woman Rep. Katherine Clark of Massachusetts told CNN.

 Democrats have demanded Trump’s removal from office as they warn he could further put more lives in danger or degrade democratic institutions during his finishing days as the president.